sumanjs/suman/README.md

     *  solid command line tools and better grep facilities than predecessors
     *  skip/only also work like Mocha

 * <b> Optional but first-rate transpilation features </b>
-    * Suman support for tranpilation is first-rate, as supporting transpilation is quite fun to do
+    * Suman support for tranpilation is first-rate
-    * Suman allows you to use "babel-register" to transpile your sources on the fly
+    * Suman allows you to use "babel-register" to transpile your sources on the fly or transpile a src directory to a target directory
-    * However, the recommended way to incorporate Babel in your testing is to simply transpile your entire "test" directory to "test-target"
+    * If you have less than ~20 tests, the recommended way to incorporate Babel in your testing is to simply transpile your entire "test" directory to "test-target"
     * Using a "test-target" directory instead of "babel-register" allows for better debugging, performance and transparency in your testing system
+    * If you have more than 20 tests, Suman does not recommend transpilation, due to the performance penalty.
+    * For enterprise usage, we don't expect many teams to use transpilation features anyway; it's more likely individual developers who may wish to use Babel to transpile tests for a library.

 * <b> Log files help you debug </b>